 Henna or Mehandi is a medicinal plant.
 Its bark and seeds are used in Unani and Ayurvedic medicines.
 Henna is a middle-sized shrub with many branches.
 It yields small white or pinkish fragrant flowers in large terminal bunches and small round fruits.
-This fascinating plant known world-wide for the beautiful colouring dye used by the orientals to colour their hands and body.
+This fascinating plant is known worldwide for the beautiful coloring dye used by the orientals to color their hands and body.

-Henna oil is used during medicinal treatment of wide range of ailment ranging from headache to leprosy and other skin disorders.
-As a medicinal plant henna is used as an astringent, anti-hemorrhagic intestinal anti-neoplastic, cardio-inhibitory, hypotensive, and a sedative.
-The Henna extracts exihibit antibacterial, antifungal, and ultraviolet light screening activity.
+Henna oil is used for the medicinal treatment of a wide range of ailments ranging from headaches to leprosy and other skin disorders.
+As medicinal plant henna is used as an astringent, anti-hemorrhagic intestinal anti-neoplastic, cardio-inhibitory, hypotensive, and sedative.
+The Henna extracts exhibit antibacterial, antifungal, and ultraviolet light screening activity.

-The oil of its flower relieves muscular pains, while its seeds are used in deodorants and to regulate menstruation.
-Henna oil induce sleep, cure headaches and bruises.
+The oil of its flower relieves muscular pains, while its seeds are used to regulate menstruation.
+Henna oil induces sleep, and cures headaches, and bruises.
 The bark is also used to treat symptoms of jaundice and enlargement of the liver and spleen.
-Henna oil can be applied to the skin to treat eczema, scabies, fungal infections and burns.
+Henna oil can be applied to the skin to treat eczema, scabies, fungal infections, and burns.

 Arthritis: Henna oil is used for rheumatic and arthritic pains.
 Ground leaves are applied to sore flints to ease rheumatism.
 The juice of the medicinal plant can be applied to the skin for headaches, and the henna oil is applied to hair to prevent it from graying.

 Dysentery: The bark of the plant is very effective in the treatment of dysentery.
 The seeds are powdered, mixed with ghee and rolled into small balls, and then taken with water.